-Water is essential for survival and in almost every part of our lives.
-Every day, people use water to survive.
-However, when water becomes contaminated, it can cause various illnesses.
-One common contaminant present in water is parasites.
+Water is essential for survival and is used in almost every part of our lives.
+People use water to survive every day.

 Water-borne diseases are linked to severe health problems.
 Sometimes, parasites are underlying health problems that can cause persistent and long-term diseases.
 These water-borne disease parasites exist in untreated lakes, rivers, and water sources.